 In order to understand this, you must learn two things

-- The E2 response occurs in antiperiplanar.
+- The E2 reaction occurs in antiperiplanar.

 Let’s start by checking out the antiperiplanar.
 Considering the Newman projection, we can consider the following two conformations in stereochemistry.

 When a hydrogen atom and a bromine atom (a leaving group) are in the same position, it is called a synperiplanar.
-It is an overlapping form, and in this case the energy state is high and unstable.
+It is an overlapping form, and in this case, the energy state is high and unstable.

 On the other hand, if the hydrogen atom and the bromine atom are on opposite sides, it is called an antiperiplanar.
 In this case, the atoms do not overlap each other and are not in a high energy (unstable) state.
 Moreover, only in the antiperiplanar state are the orbits perfectly parallel.